-Start Your Engines For 2021
+Start Your Engines For 2021 and Get Ready!

-With the 2021 Formula One Grand Prix Season calendar finally announced, we can start to get get excited for the season ahead.
+With the 2021 Formula One Grand Prix Season calendar finally announced, we can start to get really excited for the season ahead.
 After an unprecedented year due to the pandemic, don’t worry if you’re a little out of the loop on what to look for in the 2021 F1 season.

 Fortunately, we’ve got the lowdown.
 Read on to find out more!

 2021 Formula One Grand Prix Season Calendar

 As we mentioned it above, that’s where we’ll start.
 The 2021 Formula One schedule was revealed, then updated this month.

 There are 23 provisional Grand Prix events on the schedule for this year.
 The season now starts in Bahrain in mid-march, as Australia has changed to later in the year.

 Other notable inclusions are the return of Imola, as the scheduled date is no longer feasible in China, as well as the first-ever world championship race in Saudi Arabia and a new race in the Netherlands.

 Notable exclusions is the Vietnamese Grand Prix in Hanoi.
 Though this was set for 2020, it seems it will not be going ahead in 2021 either.